-- A. Symphony Orchestra: High school musicians (please note musicians must be enrolled in high school or in their summer after their senior year) between the ages 14-18 may apply to the Symphony Orchestra.
+- A. Symphony Orchestra: High school musicians (note students must be enrolled in high school, or in the summer after their senior year) between the ages 14-19 may apply to the 100-member Symphony Orchestra.
 This is a highly competitive ensemble, open to the most advanced players from Sistema-inspired and aligned programs from across the country.
 Excerpts for the Symphony Orchestra can be found on our Audition Requirements page.
-Applicants who are 14 years old and apply to the Symphony Orchestra will automatically be considered for the Overture Orchestra. - B. Overture Orchestra: Musicians aged 12-14 are eligible for the Overture Orchestra.
-Musicians who are 14 years old can either apply for the Symphony Orchestra, and be considered for both orchestras, or choose to apply only for the Overture Orchestra.
-Excerpts for the Overture Orchestra can be found on our Audition Requirements page.
+Applicants who are 14 years old, and apply to the Symphony Orchestra will automatically be considered for the Chamber Orchestra. - B. Chamber Orchestra: Musicians aged 12-14 are eligible for the Chamber Orchestra.
+Musicians who are 14 years old can either apply for the Symphony Orchestra, and be considered for both orchestras, or choose to apply only for the Chamber Orchestra.
+Excerpts for the Chamber Orchestra can be found on our Audition Requirements page.